 The second?
 The menu itself – it’s vast.
 Perhaps a little too vast but when you’ve got the goods (well, the cocktails) to back it up, you can’t blame them for wanting to show off a little.

-It’s not often that we come across a cocktail that pretty much knocks our socks off but the White Negroni, a punchy (and tasty) combination of gin, white vermouth, bitter bianco and negroni caviar was memorable for all the right reasons.
+It’s not often that you come across a cocktail that pretty much knocks your socks off but the White Negroni, a punchy (and tasty) combination of gin, white vermouth, bitter bianco and negroni caviar was memorable for all the right reasons.

 The one caveat?
 It’s a shame that all the comfortable seating is reserved for diners only.